mikemix/percona-xtrabackup-cron/README.md

         -e CRON='0 1 * * * backup rancher "--compress --compress-threads=4 --backup" > /dev/console 2>&1' \
         -e TZ=Europe/Warsaw \
         -e MYSQL_HOST='172.17.0.1' -e MYSQL_PORT=3306 -e MYSQL_USER=root -e MYSQL_PASS=password \

+Make sure your backup location directory name matches your backup name that you set up in cron.
+This will symlinks created by the tool are usable also on your host machine.